Head-related transfer function: HRTF magnitude synthesis

-We solve the above minimization problem using Least Absolute Shrinkage and Selection Operator (LASSO).
+We solve the above minimization problem using least absolute shrinkage and selection operator.
 We assume that the HRTFs are represented by the same relation as the anthropometric features.
 Therefore, once we learn the sparse vector β from the anthropometric features, we directly apply it to the HRTF tensor data and the subject's HRTF values H^{'} given by:

 where The HRTFs for each subject are described by a tensor of size D × K, where D is the number of HRTF directions and K is the number of frequency bins.
 All H_{n,d,k} corresponds to all the HRTFs of the training set are stacked in a new tensor H ∈ R^{N×D×K}, so the value H_{n,d,k} corresponds to the k-th frequency bin for d-th HRTF direction of the n-th person.
 Also H^{'}_{d,k} corresponds to k-th frequency for every d-th HRTF direction of the synthesized HRTF.

+HRTF from geometry

+Accumulation of HRTF data has made it possible for a computer program to infer an approximate HRTF from head geometry.
+Two programs are known to do so, both open-source: Mesh2HRTF, which runs physical simulation on a full 3D-mesh of the head, and EAC, which uses a neural network trained from existing HRTFs and works from photo and other rough measurements.